 Why Trust The Spruce Eats?

-Lindsay Boyers is a certified holistic nutritionist with extensive nutrition knowledge and food and beverage testing experience.
+Lindsay Boyers, the original author of this roundup, is a certified holistic nutritionist with extensive nutrition knowledge and food and beverage testing experience.
 She’s developed over 1,000 original recipes and is constantly on a mission to find the healthiest, best-tasting options and ingredients across all food and drink categories.

 This roundup was updated by Alyssa Langer, a licensed registered dietitian, food writer, and recipe developer.